 Now more than ever, we need help being productive.
-My panel on Getting It All Done, sponsored by SCORE.org, was canceled, but I had some great tips I was going to share with the audience, and now I’m going to share them with you Our moderator, SCORE volunteer, Meilisa Holek planned several questions.
+My panel on Getting It All Done sponsored by SCORE.org was canceled last week but I had some great tips to share with the audience.
+Not sure when it will get rescheduled so I’m sharing here.
+Our moderator, SCORE volunteer Meilisa Holek planned several questions:

-1) How do you plan for your day, and when?
+1. How do you plan for your day and when?

-Compartmentalize: I try to only work on one thing at a time.
+Compartmentalize – I try to only work on one thing at a time.
 If it’s family paperwork – just that.
 If it’s sales and marketing – just that.
 If it’s client follow-up – just that.
-It’s so easy to get pulled in so many different directions that compartmentalization makes life easier and keeps you focused.
+It’s so easy to get pulled in so many different directions, that compartmentalization makes life easier and keeps you focused.

-2) How do you structure your time and prioritize to accomplish your goals?
+2. How do you structure your time and prioritize to accomplish your goals?

-3) What do you wish someone had told you when you were first starting out?
+3. What do you wish someone had told you when you were first starting out?

 Just do it.
 It doesn’t have to be perfect.
 In my book, VentureMom: From Idea to Income in Just 12 Weeks, I talk about branding your business in a week.
 Pick two colors and two fonts.
 It doesn’t have to be perfect; it just has to get done.
 Better to get something done in a less than perfect way, than to spend countless hours talking about getting it done.

 Make a list of things to accomplish each week on Sunday night.
 Review it on Friday.
 Catch up on the weekend.
 Plan again on Sunday.
 If you don’t ask, you don’t get.
 Don’t be afraid to ask for what you need.
 People love to be helpful.

-5) How do you set realistic expectations and boundaries?
+5. How do you set realistic expectations and boundaries?

-6) What is one thing that was frustrating to you initially that you had to overcome in order to be successful?
+6. What is one thing that was frustrating to you initially that you had to overcome in order to be successful?

-7) What do you continue to work on even after having a business for years?
+7. What do you continue to work on even after having a business for years?

-Systems: At VentureMom, we try to setup systems for things that need to happen on a regular basis.
-For example, we setup our monthly social media plan a month ahead and during the last week of each month.
+Systems: At VentureMom, we try to set up systems for things that need to happen on a regular basis.
+For example, we set up our monthly social media plan a month ahead and during the last week of each month.
 It’s written and planned and then my assistant cues it up.
 We have a system and it helps us get it done each month.

 Schedules: Setting a schedule and sticking to it helps me accomplish my goals.

-Goals: Set short term, medium term, and long term goals and review them on a regular basis.
+Goals: Set short-term, medium-term, and long-term goals and review them on a regular basis.